Parking Frequently Asked Questions

 The car park will remain open during this work and we will try to make sure motorists are not inconvenienced.
 There may be work after hours from 4pm to midnight and some noise is possible.

-Parking sensors are scheduled to be installed by the end of June.
+Parking sensors are scheduled to be installed by the end of June, with work between 4am and 7am from Friday 21 June to Friday 28 June.

 What is an in-ground parking sensor?